palkan/active_delivery/README.md

 We need a way to handle different notifications _channel_ (mail, push) in one place.

-From the business-logic point of view we want to _notify_ a user, hence we need a _separate abstraction layer_ as an entrypoint to different types of notifications.
+From the business-logic point of view we want to _notify_ a user, hence we need a _separate abstraction layer_ as an entry point to different types of notifications.

 ## The solution

-Here comes the _Active Delivery_.
+Here comes _Active Delivery_.

-In the simplest case when we have only mailers Active Delivery is just a wrapper for Mailer with (possibly) some additional logic provided (e.g. preventing emails to unsubscribed users).
+In the simplest case when we have only mailers Active Delivery is just a wrapper for Mailer with (possibly) some additional logic provided (e.g., preventing emails to unsubscribed users).

 Motivations behind Active Delivery:
 - organize notifications related logic: